score-json/json/TSF/trustable/assertions/TA-Data.md

 * Is data accessible only to intended parties?

-    Answer:  There are no unintended parties.
+    Answer:  Since the library is open source, there are no unintended parties.

 * Are any subsets of our data being published?